Creative-Link-for-Digital-Health/llm_thoughts_and_exp/README.md

-# Thoughts and Experiments on/with LLM "Therapy Bot" Implementations
+# Thoughts and Experiments on/with LLM Bot Implementations

 ## LORA Training